Preparing for Your Tattoo

 Arrive clean

-Please shower and come with clean skin.
-Avoid heavy fragrance on the tattoo area.
+Avoid heavy fragrance, lotion, or oil on the tattoo area.

 Alcohol, Medications & Bleeding

-If you take prescription blood thinners (or any medication that affects clotting), do not stop medication on your own.
+If you take prescription blood thinners or medications that affect clotting, do not stop or adjust them on your own.

-Please consult your healthcare provider and tell us in advance.
+Please consult your healthcare provider and inform me in advance of your appointment.

 Over-the-counter pain relievers